tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/record.md

 }
 ```

-The example above only specifies a `SINGLE_TEXT` field value as part of the record update.
+The example above only specifies a `single_text` field value as part of the record update.
 See the [field value](field-value/general) documentation section for examples of all supported field types.

 ## Delete a record